Longfellow House–Washington's Headquarters National Historic Site: Early history

-The original house was built in 1759 for Loyalist John Vassall, Jr. owner of a slave-labor sugar plantation in Hanover, Jamaica.
+The original house was built in 1759 for Loyalist John Vassall Jr., owner of a slave-labor sugar plantation in Hanover, Jamaica.
 He inherited the land along what was called the King's Highway in Cambridge when he was 21.
 He demolished the structure that had stood there and built a new mansion, and the home became his summer residence with his wife Elizabeth (née Oliver) and children until 1774.
 His wife's brother was Thomas Oliver, the royal lieutenant governor of Massachusetts who moved to Cambridge in 1766 and built the Elmwood mansion.
-Vassall, who kept an usually high number of people enslaved on the property, served for a time as a warden of nearby Christ Church.
+Vassall, who kept a number of people enslaved on the property, served for a time as a warden of nearby Christ Church.
 Vassall's house and all his other properties were confiscated by Patriots in September 1774 on the eve of the American Revolutionary War because he was accused of being loyal to the King.
 He fled to Boston and later to England where he died in 1792.

 The home was used as a temporary hospital in the days after the Battles of Lexington and Concord.
 Colonel John Glover and the Marblehead, Massachusetts Regiment occupied the house as their temporary barracks in June 1775.
 General George Washington, Commander-in-Chief of the newly formed Continental Army, initially used the Benjamin Wadsworth House at Harvard College as his headquarters, but he decided that he needed more space for his staff; he moved into the Vassall House on July 16, 1775, and used it as his headquarters and home until he departed on April 4, 1776.
 During the Siege of Boston, he found the view of the Charles River from the house particularly useful.
 The home was shared with several aides-de-camp, including colonel Robert H. Harrison.
 Washington was visited at the house by John Adams and Abigail Adams, Benedict Arnold, Henry Knox, and Nathanael Greene.
 In his study, he also confronted Dr. Benjamin Church with evidence that he was a spy.
 It was in this house that Washington received a poem written by Phillis Wheatley, the first published African-American poet.
 "If you should ever come to Cambridge", he wrote to her, "I shall be happy to see a person so favored by the Muses".